radixdlt/scrypto-examples/core/radix-name-service/README.md

 # Radix Name Service (RNS)

+> Note: the instructions listed here were made for an older version of Scrypto and are now outdated.

 This is a very basic implementation of a DNS on Radix.
 It is conceptually similar to and heavily inspired by the ENS
 project: https://ens.domains